margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Plop in the water and then it ripples out
 A drop in the water ripples out
 It's quiet, and graceful, and peaceful, and flowing

+I love all the people the man loves in the restaurant.
+I love the man in the restaurant and the world and universe and interests and passions inside him.
+I love all the people Taylor Swift loves and inspires.
+I love the light in all the people that helped Taylor Swift light up and all the people they've loved and inspired and helped.

 <br>